sunvod/toto/README.md

 To reproduce the results presented in the paper, use the default arguments while setting `--eval-stride 1` and specifying all datasets with `--datasets ETTh1 ETTh2 ETTm1 ETTm2 weather electricity`.

+#### GIFT-Eval Evaluation

+To reproduce our results on the GIFT-Eval benchmark, we provide a dedicated notebook:

+- [GIFT-Eval Evaluation Notebook](toto/evaluation/gift_eval/toto.ipynb): Step-by-step instructions for running Toto on the GIFT-Eval benchmark and reproducing the reported results.

+#### BOOM Evaluation

+For evaluating Toto on the BOOM (Benchmark of Observability Metrics) dataset, refer to:

+- [BOOM Evaluation Notebook](boom/notebooks/toto.ipynb): Example workflow for running Toto on the BOOM dataset.
+- [BOOM README](boom/README.md): Detailed instructions and scripts for benchmarking on BOOM.

+These resources provide all necessary steps to run and reproduce BOOM evaluation results with Toto.

 ### Requirements